red5alex/launch_points/ENVIRONMENT.md

 # Environment setup (Windows / PowerShell)

-Below are quick steps to create a working environment for `update_map.ipynb`.
+Below are quick steps to create a working environment for running the generator and CLI (`launch_points/generator.py` / `launch_points/cli.py`).

 ---